 The instrument supports some SCPI commands and some instrument specific commands.
-These commands enable a computer to remotely communicate and control the power supply over any of the supported remote interfaces: USB, RS-232, and LAN for all units.
-In addition, the 9803/B and 9805/B also have a GPIB interface.
+These commands enable a computer to remotely communicate and control the power supply over any of the supported remote interfaces: USBTMC, RS-232, and LAN.

 Refer to the programming manual for details, which can be downloaded from www.bkprecision.com.